Erfurt City Breaks

 Eat all three meals in unconventional seating and a terrace overlooking the river.
 Daily drink specials.

 This bar features photos of Agatha Christie's humorous private eye on the walls and an entrance that is a dead ringer for a London phone booth.
-Kitchen serves great baguette sandwiches and Thüringer specialities.
+The kitchen serves great baguette sandwiches and Thüringer specialities.

 On the ground floor, students devour cheap eats and finger food at the cafe/bar Steinhaus, whilst the basement disco hosts a two-floor DJ battle ("Fight Club") on Saturdays.